skypilot-org/skypilot/sky/design_docs/onprem-design.md

 ## Miscellaneous
 - `sky start/stop/autostop` is not supported.
 - `sky down` is supported.
-The command `sky down` does terminate the cluster, but it kills all user's jobs in the cluster and removes the local cluster from `sky status`.
+The command `sky down` does not terminate the cluster, but it kills the user's jobs in the cluster and removes the local cluster from `sky status`.